c-mart/smog/README.md

 # smog
 Simple Markdown blOG, or chriS Martin's blOG

-- Flask web framework
+- Flask microframework
-- Write posts in Markdown
+- Write posts in Markdown, parsed using Flask-Misaka, or write in HTML
-- SQLAlchemy with modular SQL back-end
+- SQLAlchemy with modular back-end, use any database you want
 - HTML5
-- Really simple.
-Renders beautifully without JavaScript because there is no JavaScript
+- Renders beautifully without JavaScript because there is no JavaScript

+Drew some influences from flask tutorial

+## Dependencies
+flask-Misaka needs python-dev, libffi-dev